WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

   return(calibration)
 }
 ```
-Its base is `calibrate` function from CORElearn package.
+Its basis is `calibrate` function from CORElearn package.
 It takes the vector of true classes as the first argument and the probability scores obtained after executing `predictClassesAndProbabilities` as the second argument.
 It uses isotonic regression to calibrate the probabilities and returns a list of the boundaries of the intervals as well as the calibrated probabilities for each corresponding interval.
 As we set `class1` argument to 1, the probability we obtain is the probability of each sample belonging to class 1 (parasitized).
 Note, that we need to specify classes' levels - otherwise `calibrate` won't understand the argument set in `class1`.

 6. `applyCalibration` - as the name suggests, it applies the previously calculated calibration to the data.
 Take a look at it:
 ```
 applyCalibration <- function(f_path, session_id, dt){

   data_frame <- dt
+  calibration_name <- sprintf("calibration %s", as.character(session_id))

-  calibration <- readRDS(file.path(f_path, sprintf("calibration %s", as.character(session_id))))
+  calibration <- readRDS(file.path(f_path, calibration_name))

   calibrated_probabilities <- CORElearn::applyCalibration(dt$Probability, calibration)